-Coping with the fact that your dog has cancer is of course not easy, what is perhaps even more difficult is deciding on the type(s) of cancer treatment for the dog.
-Some dog parents have negative feelings about cancer and conventional cancer treatment because a lot of such therapies (e.g. chemotherapy) can have numerous nasty side effects on people.
-However, conventional therapies usually have far fewer side effects on dog patients than on people.
+Coping with the fact that your dog has cancer is of course not easy, what is perhaps even more difficult is deciding on the cancer treatment option(s) for the dog.

-There are also occasions when surgery is used not to cure the dog patient, but to improve the patient's quality of life by relieving pain and discomfort.
+There are also occasions when surgery is used not to cure the dog patient, but to improve the dog's quality of life by relieving pain and discomfort.

 Chemotherapy is the use of medications to stop the cancer cells from growing, reproducing, and spreading.
 These drugs are designed specifically to damage cancer cells as they grow and divide, and they work best on rapidly growing cancer cells.

-While chemotherapy can seldom cure a dog patient, it can nevertheless put many cancers into remissions, enabling the dog patient to live longer and enjoy a better quality of life.
+Chemotherapy can seldom cure a dog patient, but it can put many cancers into remissions.
+This allows the dog patient to live longer and enjoy a better quality of life.

 |Side Effects||Natural Supplements|